Skip to content

 Step 7: Adding emotional relationship lines

-A panel appears to select the line type.
+A relationship picker pops up to select the line type.

 The example below is a conflict line between Father and Mother after the divorce.